Trauma-informed Yoga

 Have you ever heard the term “the issues are in your tissues”?
 This refers to how the body stores unprocessed trauma.
 A person who has been exposed to a traumatic event can get stuck in the “fight, flight, freeze” mode, ready for any threat.
 This can lead to exhaustion, PTSD, insomnia as well as an array of other problems.
 Trauma also takes a toll on the body by causing physical problems that may go unrecognized as a symptom of trauma.
 For example, we hold our emotions in our hips which can cause tight hips, pain, and decreased mobility.

-Trauma-Informed yoga (TIY) is beneficial in helping to calm the “flight, fight, freeze” response.
+Trauma-informed yoga (TIY) is beneficial in helping to calm the stress response.
 A combination of Asana (poses), breath work, and Yoga Nidra (yoga sleep) are used safely and gently to bring you into the present moment.
 TIY helps you to reconnect with your body to release trapped emotions.
-This is a gentle yoga class designed to be sensitive and supportive to the needs of individuals who have experienced a traumatic event, are working or living in a high-stress environment, and are suffering from anxiety, or mental health conditions.
+This is a gentle yoga session designed to be sensitive and supportive to the needs of individuals who have experienced a traumatic event, are working or living in a high-stress environment, and are suffering from anxiety, or mental health conditions.

-To prepare for class, find a space free of distractions with plenty of room for movement.
-You may like a yoga mat, a heavy blanket (like a Mexican blanket or similar), 2 yoga blocks, a pillow, and your preferred music.
+To prepare, find a space free of distractions with plenty of room for movement.
+You may like a yoga mat, a heavy blanket (like a Mexican blanket or similar), 2 yoga blocks, and a pillow.
 You may also like to have a bottle of water to stay hydrated.

 The Body Keeps the Score by Bessel Van Der Kolk, MD